 }

-This approach works because when a closing delimiter is encountered, the most recent opening delimiter should be present on the top of the stack.
-If the delimiters match correctly, the opening delimiters will be removed from the top of the stack in the correct order.
+This approach works because when we encounter a closing delimiter, the most recent opening delimiter should be present on the top of the stack.
+If the delimiters match correctly, we remove opening delimiters from the top of the stack in the correct order.

-Recursion is a technique where a function calls itself in order to solve a problem.
-To manage this, a call stack is used to keep track of the function calls as the recursion takes place.
+Recursion is a technique where a function calls itself to solve a problem.
+To execute such a process, the compiler uses a call stack to keep track of the history of function calls.

-Each time a function is called, a new frame is added to the stack, which contains function's local variables and return address.
-Once the base case is reached, the corresponding frame is popped off the stack and the return value is passed up to the next level.
+Each time a function is called during recursion, a new frame is added to the stack, which contains the function's local variables and return address.
+Once recursion reaches the base case, the corresponding frame is popped off the stack and the return value is passed up to the previous caller.
 This process continues until the original call has returned the final value and all the frames have been popped off the stack.

 To understand this idea better, explore this blog: How recursion works in programming?

-This is a simplified explanation, but in practice, the process may differ, but the main concept remains the same.
-Additionally, some languages have tail-recursion optimization, which allows the compiler to optimize the recursion process.
+This is a simplified explanation.
+In practice, the process may differ, but the main concept remains the same.
+Some languages have tail-recursion optimization, which allows the compiler to optimize the recursion.

-Stacks are commonly used in the process of evaluating mathematical expressions written in infix notation (e.g., (1 + 2) * 3) by converting them to postfix notation (e.g., 1 2 + 3 * ).
-This process is known as expression conversion or evaluation, where we first convert the expression written in infix notation (e.g. 1 + 2) to postfix notation using stack (e.g. 1 2 +).
-After this, we evaluate the expression in postfix notation using the stack data structure.
+Stacks are used in evaluating mathematical expressions written in infix notation (e.g., (1 + 2) * 3) by converting them to postfix notation (e.g., 1 2 + 3 * ).
+This process is known as expression conversion and evaluation, where we first convert the infix expression to postfix expression using stack (e.g. 1 2 +).
+After this, we evaluate the postfix expression using the stack.

 Here are the general steps of this process:

+Now we have a postfix expression.
+We can evaluate it using a similar algorithm using the stack.
+This time, we pop the last two operands and do the operation, then push the result back to the stack.
+We repeat the process until the stack only has the final result.
 This method works because postfix notation has the operator applied to the operands immediately before it, unlike infix notation where the operator is in-between the operands.
-The stack keeps the track of the operands and operators during the conversion and evaluation process and ensures the correct order of operations in the postfix notation expression.
+The stack keeps the track of the operands and operators during the process and ensures the correct order of operations in the postfix expression.

 We highly recommend designing and writing complete working code for this algorithm.